By Terrance Turner

-“It was so often that I had memorized the phone number to that Walgreens,” Dr. McGrath told jurors, before rattling off the 10 digits.
+“It was so often that I had memorized the phone number to that Walgreens,” Dr. McGrath told jurors.

 But Pace also testified that Kelly had choked and hit her.
-She was asked by a prosecutor to read aloud a journal entry.
+A prosecutor asked her to read aloud a journal entry.
 She cried as she read the entry dated January 23, 2010: “I went to Rob’s house and Rob called me a silly b—.
 Rob slapped me three times.
 He said if I lied to him again, it’s not going to be an open hand next time.
 He spit in my face and in my mouth and choked me during an argument.
 I had sex with him, I had oral sex with him.
 Then I became fed up, and I went home and confessed.”